-How to feed your horse for less this winter - Horse & Hound
+How to feed your horse for less this winter | Horse & Hound

 But cutting back by purchasing a ‘basic’ feed may prove a false economy.
 Dodson & Horrell’s Dr Teresa Hollands says: “Proper ingredients cost money, so avoid making false economies by buying the equine equivalent of ‘white bread and cakes’.
 This kind of diet may lead to muscle loss, coat and hoof problems and poor performance.
 Ensure your feed contains quality protein.”

 And avoid overfeeding alfalfa.
-Dengie’s Katie Williams says: “While alfalfa provides the protein that a competitive horse requires (also recovering horses and breeding stock), the body can only absorb a certain amount.
+Dengie’s Katie Williams says: “While alfalfa provides the protein that a competitive horse requires (and is also suitable for recovering horses and breeding stock), the body can only absorb a certain amount.
 The remainder is passed in the urine.”

 Like this?
 You might also enjoy reading these:

+Whether you are the owner of a grey, take a tumble out hunting or have a You've Been Framed! moment…

-As retailers look for ways to attract our custom, two for one offers, loyalty cards and money-off promotions are available if you look out for them.
+As retailers look for ways to attract our custom, two for one offers, loyalty cards and money-off promotions may be available if you look out for them.

 “As long as you store your feeds in an appropriate cool dry space and use them within their shelf life, you can buy in bulk,” says Clare Barfoot, research and development manager at Spillers.

 H&H’s veterinary consultant, Karen Coumbe, MRCVS, reminds us that routine care for your horse’s teeth, as well as following a test-and-treat worming programe, is vital to getting the best nutritional value from anything that a horse is fed.